department-of-veterans-affairs/vets-design-system-documentation/src/_components/template.md

 ---
 layout: component
 title: Component name (singular)
-contributor: Command separated list of contributor names with (org name) following, if applicable
+contributors: Command separated list of contributor names with (org name) following, if applicable
 draft: true
 intro-text: "This text provides the overall purpose and function of the component."
 github-title: va-component-name - Only use this if the component is not actually a web component and thus just needs a label that matches that format.